rocketeers/docs/II-Concepts/Tasks.md

 ### Tasks-related methods

-Some methods are used by other Rocketeer tasks and can be used by you to create your own.
+Some methods are used by other Rocketeer tasks and can be utilized to create your own ones.
 All of them are relative to the current release.

 ```php
 <?php